Best Keyboard Apps for Android (2026): AI-Powered Typing Showdown

 • Most AI keyboards now offer tone adjustment for different communication contexts

 In this article, I'll break down the absolute best keyboard apps for Android that are revolutionizing how we communicate.
-What's the point of having a super-powered smartphone if your keyboard is still stuck in 2015, right?
+With advanced neural language models and on-device AI processing becoming standard, the gap between typing on your phone and having a professional editor has never been smaller.
 Let's dive into this AI-powered typing showdown!

 Today's top Android keyboard apps aren't just predicting your next word.
 They're: